joaomelo/auth-mech/README.md

 });
 ```

-The `subscribe` method returns an `unsubscribe` function.
+Two side notes.
+First, the payload object passed to observer function will also contain `oldStatus` and `oldUserData` properties.
+Second, the `subscribe` method returns an `unsubscribe` function.
 We can call it to terminate the contract.

 ## An Auth State Store